jython/book/chapter19.rst

 to expand the scope of the synchronization.
 In particular, callbacks and iteration are not feasible.

-  .. sidebar:: Transactions

-  Transactions do allow for multiple operations to be combined into an atomic entity.
-Clojure implements a form of this, software transactional memory.
-In the future we should expect similar developments like this in other languages, including Python and specifically the Jython implementation.

-  XXX reference Nicholas' work?

 Python guarantees the atomicity of certain operations, although at best it's only informally documented.
 Fredrik Lundh's article on "Thread Synchronization Methods in Python" summarizes the mailing list